 Though Trump had not yet issued his order, participants talked about how the media have covered Trump’s election, Brexit and the growth of anti-immigrant parties across Europe.
 They agreed that some media coverage has fueled the growth of movements that demonize migrants and refugees, but that responsible reporting can help people see migrants in a different light.

 Sponsored by the European Union and the U.N.
 Alliance of Civilizations, the conference was aimed at developing recommendations for journalists, media and governments.
 The recommendations included:

 1. Media literacy should be embedded in education systems, from early childhood to the professional level.
-Citizens need to be able to evaluate the sources of their information so they can recognize fake or biased news.
+Citizens need to be able to evaluate the sources of their information so they can recognize false or biased news.
 Specific ideas include running massive open online courses (MOOCs) that help teachers learn the best media literacy techniques, and making practical toolkits available for teachers.
 These media literacy programs could also let students create their own content or play games that help them better understand quality media sources.

 2. Give space for more migrant and refugee voices to be heard.
 Much media coverage of these communities presents them either as victims or perpetrators.
 While journalists should not censor themselves in reporting cases where migrants are victims or perpetrators, they should also report on their lives in a broader sense -- as parents, workers, students or artists.

 3. Media organizations should regulate themselves regarding their coverage of migrants and refugees, rather than giving governments an opportunity to impose regulations over that coverage.
 Laws that mandate what journalists can and cannot say can be used by governments to control media, some speakers said.